jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     history

-  the history_ program_ shows all the commands I have typed in the terminal_ so far, and I use them to write the program_ that will automatically make a Python_ `Test Driven Development`_ environment for me
+  the history_ program_ shows all the commands I typed in the terminal_ so far, and I use them to write the program_ that will automatically make a Python_ `Test Driven Development`_ environment for me

-* I click on ``makePythonTdd.sh`` to open it in the editor of the `Integrated Development Environment (IDE)`_, then I type these commands
+* I click on ``makePythonTdd.sh`` to open it in the editor of the `Integrated Development Environment (IDE)`_, then I add these commands to it

   ..
 NOTE:: the line numbers below are a guide, you do not need to copy them